barbietunnie/docker-dhis2/README.md

 Alternatively, the command can be set to `remco` to generate a _dhis.conf_ file from environment variables and then run `catalina.sh run`.

-besudes accessing the DHIS2 server on 8080, you can also access it on port 80, which uses NGINX to proxy requests to the Tomcat server.
-This also enables the addition of custom NGINX directives to handle special scenarios like redirecting requests for `/api/37/tracker` to `/api/traacker`.
+You can access the DHIS2 server on port `80` or `8080`.
+Accessing on `8080` forwards the request directly to _Tomcat_, while accessing on port `80 `uses _NGINX_ as the proxy.
+Accessing on port 80 also gives the added advantage of using custom NGINX directives to handle special scenarios like redirecting requests for `/api/37/tracker` to `/api/traacker`.

 # Features